LeToNode/Play2.0-CN-doc/scalaGuide/ScalaDatabase.md

 db.customers.url=jdbc:h2:mem:customers
 ```

-If something isn't properly configured you will be notified right into your browser:
+If something isn't properly configured you will be notified directly in your browser:
 [[dbError.png]]